 (a) Each State Party shall seek to apply paragraph 1 of this article to the widest range of predicate offences;

-(b) Each State Party shall include as predicate offences relevant offences established in accordance with this Convention.
-In the case of States Parties whose legislation sets out a list of specific predicate offences, they shall, at a minimum, include in such list a comprehensive range of offences associated with [the use of information and communications technologies for criminal purposes] [cybercrime];
+(b) Each State Party shall include as predicate offences [relevant the: MY] offences established in accordance with this Convention.
+In the case of States Parties whose legislation sets out a list of specific predicate offences, they shall, at a minimum, include in such list a comprehensive range of offences associated with [[the use of information and communications technologies for criminal purposes] [cybercrime] the offences established in accordance with this Convention: US];

 (c) For the purposes of subparagraph (b), predicate offences shall include offences committed both within and outside the jurisdiction of the State Party in question.
 However, offences committed outside the jurisdiction of a State Party shall constitute predicate offences only where the relevant conduct is a criminal offence under the domestic law of the State where it is committed and would be a criminal offence under the domestic law of the State Party implementing or applying this article, had it been committed there;